Nelsonchris1/Data-lake-with-spark-and-s3/README.md

 * `Spark`
 * > Access_key_id = ***********
 * > Acess_secret_key = ********
 > NOTE!!
-Dont make this public, always hash your key and secret key wehn upoading to a public repository
+Dont make this public, always hash your key and secret key when upoading to a public repository

 ## Data Model/Schema
 The table schema adopted here is the start table with Facts and dimension table as follows,